Do you prefer to stick with one style of gardening or try a variety of different gardening techniques each growing season?

 My personal preference is to use a variety of different growing techniques around my property each season.
 I have a family of five to feed, and we try to raise as much food as possible for health reasons and to save on the grocery budget.

-Here’s how we created our scrap wood raised beds:
+Here’s how we created our scrap wood DIY raised garden beds:

 - Four 2x6x8’s per bed